atlemann/atlemann.github.io/_drafts/mindstorms-computation-expression.md

 TurnForTime 1000u (Motors [ OutputPort.A; OutputPort.B ]) With Power 50 Then Break
 ```

 The `Motors` keyword is already defined, but we need `Then` and `Break` as well.
-We can see from the 4th that there is a `NoBreak` keyword as well, so we get this:
+We can see from the 4th that there is a `Coast` keyword as well, so we get this:

 ```
 type Then = Then

 type BreakMode =
     | Break
-    | NoBreak
+    | Coast
 ```

 Now we can define the `TurnForTime` operation like this: